zziro/search-engine-comparison/README.md

 		Total Winner = 6250000000

-Note: It also suports the Russian Seach Engine Yandex(I hit the limit of request, which is 10, so I am not able to perform more requests, but I will give you the steps to configure it)
+Note: It also supports the Russian Seach Engine Yandex(I hit the limit of request, which is 10, so I am not able to perform more requests, but I will give you the steps to configure it).
-* Configuration

 In the App.java of the "search-engine-comparison-app" project.
 We need to comment/uncomment the following lines:

 	Uncomment Line 32
 	Uncomment Line 36
 	Uncomment Line 46, 47
 	Uncomment Line 51
 	Uncomment Line 58
 	Comment Line 60 and uncomment 61
 	Comment Line 64 and uncomment 65
 	Inside de callAPI method: uncomment from 93 to 101 Inside de callAPI method: comment 103, uncomment 104 Inside de callAPI method: comment 107, uncomment 108 Inside de callAPI method: comment 110, uncomment 111

 Basically, enable the lines to work with Yadex Search Engine API.
 Open the command prompt and navigate to the aplication path.

 	D:\workspace\search-engine-comparison\search-engine-comparison-app

 And Run the following maven commands:

 	D:\workspace\search-engine-comparison\search-engine-comparison-app>mvn clean install
 	D:\workspace\search-engine-comparison\search-engine-comparison-app>mvn package
 	D:\workspace\search-engine-comparison\search-engine-comparison-app>mvn clean package assembly:single

-	The execution way is the same, to perform this, just go to the "Using command Line" step.
+The execution way is the same, to perform this, just go to the "Running application by command Line" step.
 And the result will be like this:

 	Google = 45400000 Bing = 78300000 Yandex = 14622975
 	Google = 294000000 Bing = 6290000000 Yandex = 48394357
 	Google = 253000000 Bing = 107000000 Yandex = 15615644

 	Google Winner = 294000000 Bing Winner = 6290000000 Yandex Winner = 48394357

 	Total Winner = 6290000000